nucypher/nucypher/docs/source/support/faq.rst

 Q: If a dApp utilizes the PRE Application, is there an ETH gas fee associated with each re-encryption of encrypted data?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is a gas fee associated with granting and revoking policies.
-However, there is no gas fee per access.
+There is a gas fee associated with granting and revoking policies, but re-encryption does not involve an on-chain transaction so there is no gas fee.
-Previously policy management was done on L1 but the gas fees were high.
-Instead, policy management will now
+Previously, policy management occurred on Ethereum mainnet.
+As of nucypher 6.0, policy management occurs on the Polygon sidechain
-occur on various L2s, starting with Polygon Matic.
+by default and results in lower gas fees.

 Q: How much trust do we place in Ursula, the proxy?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~